September 14, 2020

 Another problem with video calling is that, if you’re on a slow connection, you can come across badly.
 The same article found that “delays on phone or conferencing systems of 1.2 seconds made people perceive the responder as less friendly or focused.”
 ‘Less Friendly’ is not the impression you want to leave in any sales meeting!

 If you can’t guarantee a HD picture and a speedy connection at both ends, then a phone call is your best option.
 If your buyer is working from home, they may prefer a phone call anyway.

 Face-to-face business meetings are not allowed at the moment, but this will change as the tier systems change in the coming months.
 When the time comes to book a face-to-face meeting, remember to make it really easy for the buyer to talk to you.

 Offer to go to them if you can, suggest some times that could work (so that all they have to do is pick one), and take responsibility for setting a date and sending the email invitation.
 The less work your prospective buyer has to do, the better your chances of getting a meeting.

 Remember that face-to-face meetings don’t have to happen indoors.
 If there is a park or promenade close to where the buyer works, meet them there for a socially-distant outdoor meeting.
-You’ll be able to talk naturally about your designs without breaking any lockdown rules, and your buyer will be glad to get out and about.
+You’ll still be able to talk naturally about your designs, and your buyer might be glad to get out and about.